ZhangLabTJU/fastBCR/example/README.md

 ### Example pipeline

 The following outlines an R-based computational pipeline meticulously crafted for the efficient analysis of bulk BCR repertoire paired chain sequencing data.
 This pipeline leverages the capabilities of fastBCR-p, an automated algorithm specialized in rapid clonal family inference.
+You can also run the pipeline refer to [fastBCR-p_pipeline.Rmd](https://github.com/ZhangLabTJU/fastBCR/blob/v1.2.1/example/fastBCR-p_pipeline.Rmd).

 ### 1. Paired BCR Clonal Family Inference: